open-contracting/deploy/docs/deploy/create_server.rst

 #.
 Update the IP addresses in the ``salt/apache/includes/cove.jinja`` file
 #.
 Optionally, copy the Apache log files

+For Kingfisher Collect servers (instructions are incomplete):

+#.
+Update the IP addresses in the ``pillar/tinyproxy.sls`` file

 For Redash servers, see :doc:`redash`.

 If the server runs a database like PostgreSQL or Elasticsearch, copy the database.